 - make the data available on all Agents as soon as possible;

-- allow end users to manage the data at their own discretion as soon as possible.
+- allow end users to manage the data as soon as possible.

-1. Do not transfer the matching pieces of files, transfer only those that differ.
-To make it possible, agents on all computers need to check their local files, learn the hash of each piece of file, exchange this information with each other (merge the folder tree), and make a decision what piece to transfer and from what Agent (which is the newest).
-Apparently, this is going to take a while, especially if there are a lot of agents in the job with a lot of files.
-Also, this requires performing a lot of disk read operations which is usually slow on HDD or network drives;
+1. Do not transfer the matching pieces of files; transfer only those that differ.
+To make it possible, agents on all computers need to check their local files, learn the hash of each piece of the file, exchange this information with each other (merge the folder tree), and make a decision about what piece to transfer and from what Agent (which is the newest).
+This is going to take a while, especially if there are a lot of agents in the job with a lot of files.
+Also, this requires performing a lot of disk read operations, which is usually slow on HDD or network drives;

 2. Bring the system into balance ASAP and eliminate all those background activities.

-Resilio Connect provides a pretty flexible and refined configuration for these cases.
-In this guide we will go through each of the possible tweaks in detail, based on which Resilio admin may set up the most desirable final configuration.
-Change them with caution as each of the confirmation has its pros and cons.
+Resilio Connect provides a flexible and refined configuration for these cases.
+In this guide, we will go through each of the possible tweaks in detail, based on which Resilio admin may set up the most desirable final configuration.
+Change them with caution, as each confirmation has its pros and cons.

 1. To sync or not to sync?

-When making this decision, by default Agent looks at the four attributes of a file: creation timestamp, modification timestamp, size and file permissions.
+When making this decision, the Agent automatically looks at the four attributes of a file: creation timestamp, modification timestamp, size, and file permissions.
 Checking these is quite a quick operation, so if all the attributes on all computers match, Agents assume that nothing needs to be synced.
 If at least one of these doesn't match, Agents will get ready for data transfer.

-It's possible to remove creation timestamp from the equation.
-Add custom parameter transfer_job_exact_ctime_timestamps with value 3 into the Agent profile.
+It's possible to remove the creation timestamp from the equation.
+To do so, add the custom parameter transfer_job_exact_ctime_timestamps with value 3 to the Agent profile.

-Once the Agents decide that a file needs to be synced, they follow "Disable differential sync" parameter in the profile
+Once the Agents decide that a file needs to be synced, they follow the "Disable differential sync" parameter in the profile.

 Yes (default value) - the whole file will be simply synced across the network.